 Prior to the CWC Sector Plan PBC Staff had proposed to include a Rural Residential, 1 unit per acre (RR1) as part of the proposed 1989 Comprehensive Plan.
 Based on a review of the "Palm Beach County 1989 Proposed Comprehensive Land Use Map" dated April 1, 1989 (see below) a significant portion of The Acreage was to have been assigned this RR1 FLU designation; however, following the issuance of the Objections, Recommendations and Comments (ORC) Report by the DCA, the RR1 FLU designation was removed and not assigned as originally proposed by PBC Staff.
 To address the ORC, in August of 1989 the County adopted the land use plan designation of RR10 (1 unit per 10 acres) for a majority of The Acreage.
 However, the County simultaneously vested a majority of the lots within The Acreage utilizing the "Lot Requirements" provisions of the FLUE.
 In addition, some years later the County vested the remainder of The Acreage lots under common ownership utilizing the 85% rule of the "Lot Combination Requirements" of the FLUE.
 Again some years later the County amended the land use plan designation for a majority of The Acreage from RR10 to RR 2.5 (1 dwelling unit per 2.5 acres).
 While The Acreage may have an adopted land use designation of RR 2.5 today, there is no argument that most of the lots continue to be vested at a density of 1 dwelling unit per 1.25 acres under the "Lot Requirements" and "Lot Combination Requirements" of the FLUE; and therefore a majority of the lots in The Acreage are vested at the same density as is being requested on the Indian Trails Grove property (1 dwelling unit per 1.25 acres).
-It should also be noted that The Acreage is vested from having to meet the concurrency requirements of the Comprehensive Plan.
-Therefore, the 14,000+ lots in The Acreage have absolutely no obligation or requirement to comply with, be analyzed for compliance with or be reviewed for consistency with the County's Traffic Performance Standards ordinance; resulting in 14,000 lots that have no obligation to mitigate their traffic impacts on adjoining roadways.
+Furthermore, unlike modern Planned Unit Developments, a vast majority of the Acreage lots include the adjoining roadway access and drainage swales within the gross parcel acreage (ownership going to the centerline of the adjoining roadway), resulting in a net usable land area of less than 1.25 acres.
+Finally, it should also be noted that The Acreage is vested from having to meet the concurrency requirements of the Comprehensive Plan.
+Therefore, the 14,000+ lots in

+The Acreage have absolutely no obligation or requirement to comply with, be analyzed for compliance with or be reviewed for consistency with the County's Traffic Performance Standards ordinance; resulting in 14,000 lots that have no obligation to mitigate their traffic impacts on adjoining roadways.

 It is worth noting that the ORC perceived the RR1 designation as a form of urban sprawl, and to address this objection the County simply adopted the RR10 land use plan designation for the area.
-However, by exempting these same areas from having to comply with the RR10 requirement through the "Lot Requirements" and the "Lot Combination Requirements" of the FLUE, the County has effectively allowed the same form of development as was intended under the RR1 designation originally applied to The Acreage.
+However, by exempting these same areas from having to comply with the RR10 requirement through the "Lot Requirements" and the "Lot Combination Requirements" of the FLUE, the County has effectively allowed the same form of development as was intended under the RR1 designation that originally applied to The Acreage.
 The development proposed in this application is seeking the same density in a different form of development (RRPUD), which form of development does not constitute a form of urban sprawl (as outlined in the FLUE Map amendment application).